joereddington/joereddington.github.io/diary/index.md

 * Valitate Day deadline
 * Sort out emotional risk assessment.

 ## 14/01/21 09:12 to 10:02, Meeting with YS and DJ +EQT

+## 14/01/21 10:05, Somenotes on Vimdiff.

+The commands are:

+]c and [c to move around
+:diffput and :diffget to make changes
+ - I tried :do and :dp but now I've read up, I think it should have been dp and do in normal mode rather than command

+- 14/01/21 smallest next step:  work out a script/vim THING for new jekyll post

+## 14/01/21 10:09 to 10:14, Trying a script for new posts in https://benjamincongdon.me/blog/2016/03/21/Jekyll-New-Post-Script/